-The Autism Diagnostic Observation Schedule (ADOS) is an evaluative tool that can make the process of diagnosis easier.
+The Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is an evaluative tool that can make the process of diagnosis easier.
 Each individual on the autism spectrum is unique, but the test manages to present a standardized protocol for professionals to use in observations.

-The test is very useful tool because it can accommodate people of different ages, and of different abilities.
+The test is a useful tool because it can accommodate people of different ages and different abilities.
 The test is as effective for nonverbal individuals as it is for those who speak fluently.
-It is appropriate for toddlers, children and adults.
+It is appropriate for toddlers, children, and adults.
+This second edition retains most of the original ADOS format, but it now includes a Toddler Module and comparison scores for modules one through three so evaluators can make comparisons over time for an individual.

-The ADOS is ideal for professionals who are familiar with autistic disorders, and who have training in administering the test.
-The test can be instrumental in clinical, medical and evaluative settings.
+The ADOS-2 is ideal for professionals who are familiar with autistic disorders that have training in administering the test.
+The test can be instrumental in clinical, medical, and evaluative settings.
 Professionals who use the assessment tool include:

 - Occupational therapists